How To Turn Off iMessage On Your Mac

 Turn Off iMessages On Mac

-This will turn off iMessages on your Mac.
+This will disable iMessages on your Mac.

 How to Mute iMessage Notifications on Mac